tuxology/tracevizlab/labs/004-record-kernel-trace-ftrace/README.md

 ## Record a Kernel Trace With Ftrace

-While this tutorial will mainly use LTTng for tracing, as it can provide both kernel and userspace traces, synchronized on the same time reference, it is also possible to get the same results for kernel tracing using ftrace.
+While this tutorial will mainly use LTTng for tracing, as it can provide both kernel and userspace traces, synchronized on the same time reference, it is also possible to get the same results for kernel tracing using `ftrace`.
 Ftrace has the advantage that it is builtin the linux kernel and many people are used to it.
 In this lab, you will obtain a kernel trace that can then be analyzed by the visualization tools, using ftrace and trace-cmd.

 - - -